 Plan Funds.
-The funds necessary for the Debtor to execute and implement the Plan will come from the following sources: (a) the proceeds from the continued rental of the Real Property, (b) the proceeds of the loan from the DIP Lender; (c) reserves in the Debtor's checking account; and the (d) "new value" that already has been contributed by the Debtor's equity holder in the amount of \$19,000 (by paying \$4,000 to the appraiser from her LLC's funds as well as \$11,000 for the deposit to Debtor's counsel, and more than \$4,000 to real estate taxes).
-It is not anticipated that any avoidance or collection actions will be a source of funding the Plan.
+The funds necessary for the Debtor to execute and implement the Plan will come from the following sources: (a) the proceeds from the continued rental of the Real Property, (b) the proceeds of the loan from the DIP Lender; (c) reserves in the Debtor's checking account; and the (d) "new value" that already has been contributed by the Debtor's equity holder in the amount of \$19,000 (by paying \$4,000 to the appraiser from her LLC's funds as well as \$14,000 for the deposit to Debtor's counsel, and more than \$4,000 to real estate taxes).